haiwen/seafile-admin-docs/manual/extension/libreoffice_online.md

 docker compose up -d
 ```

-### LibreOffice server on a separate host
+### CollaboraOnline server on a separate host

-If your LibreOffice server on a separate host, you just need to modify the `seahub_settings.py` similar to [deploy on the same host](#config-seafile).
-The only different is you have to change the field `OFFICE_WEB_APP_BASE_URL` to your LibreOffice host (e.g., `https://collabora-online.seafile.com/hosting/discovery`).
+If your CollaboraOnline server on a separate host, you just need to modify the `seahub_settings.py` similar to [deploy on the same host](#config-seafile).
+The only different is you have to change the field `OFFICE_WEB_APP_BASE_URL` to your CollaboraOnline host (e.g., `https://collabora-online.seafile.com/hosting/discovery`).